 Liverpool Biennial's Garden of Resilience, L8 - March - July 2018

 We were appointed lead gardener and horticultral support for artist Mohamed Bourouissa to create a garden working with local people, gardeners, school pupils, teachers and artists as part of a Liverpool Biennial art project.
 The project was inspired by a patient of the psychoanalyst and writer Frantz Fanon at a Psychiatric Hospital in Blida, Algeria.
 Fanon’s patient created the garden as occupational therapy, reflecting the organisation of his mental space through its structure.
 The garden started out on an overgrown plot of the forest school space at Kingsley School, L8.
-This ambitious garden with a short deadline meant gardening was intense while also leading gardening sessions with local residents, groups and schools.
+This ambitious garden with a short deadline meant gardening was intense while also leading gardening sessions with local residents, groups and schools to learn about plants and the environments they grow in.
 Client:Liverpool Biennial / School:Kingsley Road School

 This unique project based in what was 2 derelict Victorian houses on Cairns St, L8 was designed by Turner Prize winners Assemble for Granby 4 Streets CLT.
 There is no other public indoor garden space like this in the UK.
 To continue the story of the resilience in street gardening, I was appointed the landscape designer and later the resident gardener for this amazing community garden project.
 I provided analyses, final planting design, organised hard and soft landscaping and created a maintenance plan ready for the garden's opening event all in 6 months.
 Sourcing specific plants during autumn and winter was a challenge but with organisation and fine detailing, the project was ready.
 Displays of memorial southern climate trees, climbing vines, lush ferns, scented and colourful flowers and seasonal planting, the garden has something to offer throughout the year.
 Client: Granby Community Land Trust / Architects: Assemble / Artist in Residence: Nina Edge